POLL-Inflation slowdown may lead Colombia's central bank to cut key rate

 "Despite the cooling in the economy, now is not the time to increase flexibility," he added.

-Leonardo Villar, the head of the central bank's board, on Wednesday told an event that though inflation "is headed in the desired direction" Colombia is not yet in the same position as other countries which have begun significantly lowering rates.
+Leonardo Villar, who heads the central bank's board, on Wednesday told an event that though inflation "is headed in the desired direction," Colombia is not yet in the same position as other countries which have begun significantly lowering rates.

+The bank board maintained its long-term target in a statement on Thursday, predicting consumer prices will return to around 3% in 12 to 18 months due to the cumulative effect of the rate hikes.

 Analyst expectations for full-year inflation were down to 9.52%, from 9.62% in the previous poll.
 Full-year predictions for 2024 were steady at 5.40%.

-(Reporting by Nelson Bocanegra; Writing by Julia Symmes Cobb; Editing by Paul Simao)
+(Reporting by Nelson Bocanegra; Writing by Julia Symmes Cobb; Editing by Paul Simao and Richard Chang)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))